EventStore/documentation/docs/server/v5/http-api/appending-events.md

 ]
 ```

-## Writing a single event
+## Appending a single event to a new stream

-If you issue a `POST` request with data to a stream and the correct content type set it writes the event to the stream, and generates a `201` response from the server, giving you the location of the event.
+If you issue a `POST` request with data to a stream and the correct content type set it appends the event to the stream, and generates a `201` response from the server, giving you the location of the event.
 Using the following event, which [you can also download as a file](sample-code/event.json):

 <<< @/docs/server/v5/http-api/sample-code/event.json